Jubba8713/my_website1/content/blogs/Project1.md

   arrange(-return_on_budget) #Ranked genres by return on budget in descending order
 ```

--   Produce a table that shows the top 15 directors who have created the
-    highest gross revenue in the box office.
-Don't just show the total
-    gross amount, but also the mean, median, and standard deviation per
-    director.
+### Top 15 producers with the highest gross revenue

 ```{r}
 #Produce a table that shows the top 15 directors who have created the highest gross revenue in the box office